State Bank of India UK Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
-It is supported by PI insurers such as AmTrust.
+COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers.
 COMPLETIONmonitor is a unique risk management tool.

-This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on State Bank of India UK’s changes.
-While utilising this technology is not a condition for being on the State Bank of India UK panel, demonstrating you can stay up to date with State Bank of India UK’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your firm’s panel standing.
+This system facilitates the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on State Bank of India UK’s changes.
+Notwithstanding that using the software is not a condition for being on the State Bank of India UK panel, demonstrating you can remain up to date with State Bank of India UK’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by State Bank of India UK

-Banks and building societies often change their requirements.
+Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from State Bank of India UK are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes